 Now, the real work begins – and managing an online community!

 For now, start promoting it your Group: invite your friends, run ads to fans of your Page, pop a banner ad in your newsletter or on your site.
 The next step is to build a community.
 Post every day to build a culture, start conversations and connect members together.

 And remember: from little things, big things grow.
-Good luck!
+Enjoy the adventure!